Search Results 51-60 of 21027 for cholesterol

 ... cholesterol or inflammation.
 The ACC/AHA cholesterol treatment guideline recommends cholesterol-lowering medication as a primary preventive measure against ...

-Over time, fats, cholesterol and other substances also collect on and in the walls of the heart arteries.
+A buildup of fats, cholesterol and other substances in and on the artery walls usually causes coronary artery disease.
 This buildup is called plaque.
-Plaque can cause the ...
+The ...

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.